MaPankow/student_form/README.md

 ```
 (I have Node.js installed, so I can work directly with this command.)

-Then I entered Project name, Framework(React) and variant (JavaScript) as asked in the terminal.
+Then I entered project name, Framework(React) and variant (JavaScript) as asked in the terminal.

 Then I ran: